What Is Flood Insurance And Do I Need It?

 Your deductible can also impact your costs.
 A deductible refers to the amount of money you’ll pay if you file a damage claim with FEMA.
-Typically, the lower your deductible (the less money you pay upfront), the more expensive your policy will be per year.
+Typically, the lower your deductible (i.e., the less money you pay upfront), the more expensive your policy will be per year.

 Is The National Flood Insurance Program Enough Coverage?

-- Caused by mold or mildew that you could have prevented or that is not directly caused by flooding
+- Is caused by mold or mildew that you could have prevented or that is not directly caused by flooding

-- Caused by movement in the earth, even if this foundational shift is caused by flooding
+- Is caused by movement in the earth, even if this foundational shift is caused by flooding

-- Outside your building but on your property (includes decks, septic systems, swimming pools, hot tubs, wells or trees)
+- Is outside your building but on your property (e.g., decks, septic systems, swimming pools, hot tubs, wells or trees)

-It’s also important to note that flood insurance won’t cover any wind damage caused by the same storms that can damage the exterior surfaces of your home.
+It’s also important to note that flood insurance won’t cover any wind damage caused by the same storms that damaged the exterior surfaces of your home.
 If you’re worried about wind damage, look into a supplemental wind insurance plan if you live in a high-risk wind area, particularly the Midwest (tornadoes) and the coasts (hurricanes).

-If you think you’ll need more coverage than what NFIP offers, there are other options available through private flood insurance.
-Private insurance policies can be purchased in addition to your NFIP policy or in place of one.
+If you think you’ll need more coverage than what NFIP offers, there are other options available through private flood insurance, which can be purchased in addition to your NFIP policy or in place of one.

 Private Flood Insurance

-You can get a quote from your current homeowners insurance provider to find out how much coverage they offer and to decide if you’d prefer to go with NFIP, supplement additional coverage or take out a policy with your existing provider.
+You can get a quote from your current homeowners insurance provider to find out how much coverage they offer and to decide whether you’d prefer to go with NFIP, purchase supplemental coverage or take out a policy with your existing provider.

 How To Calculate How Much Coverage You Need

 If this cost is under $250,000 and you’re in a qualifying community, NFIP will provide the protection you need.
 If it’s higher, you’ll want to reach out to private insurance companies to find out how much supplemental or full coverage will cost to cover your home’s rebuild value.
-If you wanted your building covered for $300,000, for example, but know the NFIP only covers up to $250,000, you could turn to private flood insurance to fill this $50,000 gap.
+For example, if you want your building covered for $300,000 but know that NFIP only covers up to $250,000, you could turn to private flood insurance to fill the $50,000 gap.